By Vincent Beach

 Our family moved to a lovely home on West 137th Street in 1972, where we all grew up, with great memories.
 It was a nice Irish community with the Masterson, McBride, Mayer, and Sheehan families – what a street it was!!
 Their final home was in North Olmsted in Asbury Park.

-When I think of my father, I think of his laugh, his smile, the way his eyes would light up when he walked into a room and saw his family and/or his friends.
+When I think of my father, I think of his laugh, his smile, and the way his eyes would light up when he walked into a room and saw his family and/or his friends.
 He loved people.
-His work ethic was legendary, his strong handshake, the way he hugged you and maybe even gave you a kiss!
+His work ethic was legendary, his strong handshake, and the way he hugged you and maybe even kissed you!

 The way the story goes, he arrived in Cleveland on a Friday night and was playing that Sunday with St. Pat’s football club.
 The team won the North American Championship that year (1965) and the following year as well.
 He continued to play with St Pat’s until the late 1980s.